serverless/event-gateway-example/README.md

 **Users service**
 - An user registers via the HTTP endpoint `/users`
   - User data is saved to a database (mocked)
-  - An event `userCreated` is emitted
+  - An event `user.created` is emitted
 - The user data is fetched via the HTTP endpoint `/users/{id}`

 **The Event Gateway**
-- receives the `userCreated` event
+- receives the `user.created` event
 - invokes the subscribing function `sendWelcomeEmail`

 **Email service**
 - A welcome email is sent via the `sendWelcomeEmail` function
+- An event `email.sent` is emitted
 - The service exposes a HTTP endpoint `/email`

 ## Local Experience with Framework